The 10 Most Important Things In The World This Morning

 Good morning!
-Here is what you need to know before your first meeting of the day.
+Here’s what you need to know before your first meeting of the day.

-1. The European Parliament voted to break up Google because it is too monopolistic.
-Don’t worry, it will probably never happen.
-Google has, however, leveraged its dominance to distort non-search markets in the past, so you can see why this vote happened.
+1. Riots broke out after a grand jury in the US decided not to indict the police officer who shot Michael Brown, an unarmed man, in Ferguson, Missouri.
+Police cars have been smashed and the police used tear gas on protesters.

-2. Inflation numbers for Europe are due out today.
-We’re expecting a new low of less than 1%.
-The eurozone is flirting with deflation, the nightmare scenario we told you about recently.
+2. The account of the police officer who shot Michael Brown in Ferguson, Missouri, has been aired for the first time.
+He says he was attacked by Brown after he stopped the man to ask him not to walk in the middle of the street.

 And finally …